 Au pairs stay with host families chosen by sponsoring organizations, and are provided a private bedroom, meals, a full weekend off each month, two weeks paid vacation, up to $500 toward attending an institution of higher education, and a cash stipend tied to the U.S. minimum wage.
 They are not allowed to work more than 10 hours a day and not more than 45 hours per week.
 They are not expected to perform general housekeeping tasks, but are expected to perform child-care functions.
 Au pairs are required to enroll for not less than 6 semester hours of classes at a post-secondary educational institution; but may audit the classes for no credit if they wish.

-In 1994, the U.S. Department of Labor determined that the au pair stipend constitutes "wages" because an employer-employee relationship exists between the au pair and his host family.
-On September 1, 1997 the au pair wage was set at $139.05 per week, however recent legislative changes have increased the U.S. Minimum Wage.
-The following are the increases in the weekly stipend (including room and board) for the standard Au Pair participants as follows:
+In 1994, the U.S. Department of Labor determined that the au pair stipend constitutes "wages" because an employer-employee relationship exists between the au pair and their host family.

 Au Pair wages are essentially in the nature of household employment.
 Refer to Publication 926, Household Employer's Tax Guide.